-Whether working as a Spanish teacher, outdoor educator, summer tour director in the USA or Latin America, or being a parent, I always use the same saying, “You may not always be comfortable on this journey, but you will always be safe in this space.”
-To me, that is also true with SEED, where I appreciate being validated but, more importantly, being held accountable in this work as we collectively join together to combat bias and embrace the gift of diversity in our schools.
+Whether working as a Spanish teacher, social worker, outdoor educator, or being a parent, I always use the same saying, “You may not always be comfortable on this journey, but you will always be safe in this space.”
+To me, that is also true with SEED.

-I learned about SEED my first year of teaching in 1994, but it was six years and three schools later that I got to experience it first-hand by joining a teacher SEED group at the Park School of Baltimore.
-Five years after that and another two schools later I was part of SEED New Leaders Week.
-So, in many ways, SEED has had some role in my life since my first year teaching 25 years ago.
-I’ve facilitated staff SEED I and SEED II seminars in my school; a parent group called SEEDfolks; and, in 2010, introduced SEEDlings to my middle school.
-SEEDlings is a full-year elective course for 7th and 8th graders.
-I am excited to be joining SEED staff this summer for the first time and continuing to be part of the growth of this magical work.
+I first heard about SEED my first year of teaching in 1994, but it was six years and three schools later where I got to experience it first-hand in a SEED group at the Park School of Baltimore, and five years after that I participated in SEED #19 New Leader’s Week.
+In many ways, SEED has had a role in my life since my first year teaching 27 years ago.
+I’ve facilitated SEED groups with colleagues, a parent group called SEEDfolks, and in 2010 introduced SEEDlings to my middle school which continues to run as a full year social justice elective for 7th and 8th graders.

 For me, SEED is home.
-My favorite part of leading SEED for my students is when I close the door to my classroom and ask, “What’s going on in the news, in the world, in your heads, and in your hearts?”
-At this moment, students have full control of the direction of our conversation, keeping it relevant to them and opening my eyes and heart to what is important to them.
+My favorite part of the school day is when I close the door to my classroom and I ask my students “What’s going on in the news, in the world, in your heads, and in your hearts?”
+This is the quinntessential reality of SEED: it helps us know ourselves and each other.